Skip to content

 # where does note 42 sit on the timeline?

-jq '.notes[42] | {start_tick, pitch, voice}' piece.json
+jq '.notes[42] | {start_tick, pitch, voice}' piece.generated.json

-With 480 ticks per quarter (the file's ticks_per_beat field) and four beats to the bar, start_tick / 1920 is the zero-based bar number: a note at tick 26880 opens bar 15 — and 26880 % 1920 == 0 makes it a strong beat, exactly the scope where strong_beat_dissonance looks (chapter 3).
+With 480 ticks per quarter (the file's ticks_per_beat field) and four beats to the bar, start_tick / 1920 is the zero-based bar number: a note at tick 26880 opens bar 15.
+It is a structural accent because it is the downbeat; in 4/4, beat 3 is another structural accent checked by strong_beat_dissonance (chapter 3).

 The web demo and the full trail